ndronos/c-nomorph/Gustedt.md

 To get started and see what we are talking about to consider our first program in Listing 1:

+You probably see that this is a sort of language,...
+It is designed to provide a link between us, the human programmers, and a machine, the computer, to tell it what to do - give it "orders".

 (Gustedt, 2016) Level 0.
 Encounter pp. 1
 ```